putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Comm FD-472.
 Report.
 I’m listening.”

+He thought he heard a scream.
 But the static, the voice, everything faded.

 “Comm FD-472.
 Report,” the trooper continued to repeat.
 He waited, listened, hoping that the voice would return.
 But he was met by minutes of silence.
 Whatever was happening was over by now.